Today we’re going to look at the Synology RAID calculator and explain why this should be the first step you take any time you purchase a Synology NAS.

 This is one of the main reasons why using Synology Hybrid Raid (SHR) is superior for users who are using mixed drives.
 If you’re using the same-sized drives, you won’t benefit from SHR (unless you’d like flexibility moving forward).
 The reason is well-explained by Synology and is something that I suggest you read and understand as it will help explain how Synology Hybrid Raid (SHR) and RAID 5 differ.

 As noted earlier, you can use RAID 6 or SHR-2 as well, with the principles from above being true.
 The main difference is that you will have two drives that can fail rather than one.
 Using the Synology RAID calculator (and an example of four 12TB drives and two 4TB drives), you can see that SHR-2 will give us 32TB of usable space with 24TB of protection rather than the 16TB of usable space, 8TB of protection and 32TB of unused space that RAID 6 gives us.

 Conclusion – Synology RAID Calculator

-Thank you for reading the tutorial.
-If you have any questions, feel free to leave them in the comment section of the YouTube video above!
+Thank you for reading the tutorial on the Synology RAID Calculator.
+If you have any questions on the Synology RAID Calculator, feel free to leave them in the comment section of the YouTube video above!